michaelJava69/episode-45/README.md

 Action: copies the public key of mgmt server over into the autherised_keys on each of the hosts
 ======
-Now can ssh without password  :
-ansible -i hosts all -m ping
+Then can ssh without password  :  using ansible -i hosts all -m ping

 Pre-step create id_rsa.pub
 --------------------------